 Starring: Brooke Becker, Gina Simms, Bruce Marchiano, Shari Rigby, Michele Gomez, Ashley Bratcher, Bradley Dorsey, Brooke Becker, Ty Anaya, Josh Tipis, more TBA

 Plot Synopsis: What would you do if you had an encounter with Jesus?
 In the first episode, Lily is devastated when her idea of a perfect wedding doesn’t go so perfect.
 She and the other characters will discover what happens when Bruce Marchiano Jesus steps in.
-Currently slated for 8 episodes with the first one airing on Dec.
-26 on Pureflix.com.
+Currently slated for 8 episodes with the first one airing January 29th, 2020 (maybe) on Pureflix.com.

 A random small town is apparently falling apart due to the local factory closing down, and this decimates a Christian private school’s basketball team and sends the coach spiraling.
 When he already doesn’t even know what he’s going to do about a team, his superior, the principal, forces him to coach a one-girl cross-country team even though she has asthma!
 Along the way, he stumbles into a random hospital room containing someone who has surprising connections to the plot!
 Will he ever learn who he really is in Christ beyond just being a coach?